joelyuhas/RaspberryPiRoomba/README.md

 # RaspberryPiRoomba
-Modifid Roomba controlled by a Raspberry Pi mounted inside.
+A modified Roomba controlled by a Raspberry Pi and supporting hardware mounted inside.
 The Pi was able to read from the bumper sensors, play audio, connect via bluetooth to an xbox controller, use the controller input to activate the motors, and more!

 Several breadboards, voltage regulators, batteries, and other items were used so the roomba could operate as an independent system (no external physical connections needed).
 Several modifications were also done to the roomba and its motors/sensors so the Pi could interface with them.